jwhittaker/chzbot/notes/rpi_setup.md

 - Double row of 0.1" header pins maybe (If not a Zero WH model)
 - SD card reader if you don't have any computers with one (it's 2018--how could you!)

-You can 3d print a case or get creative.
+You can 3d print a case or get creative with Lego or something.

-### More Software

-`tmux` is only **561 kB**.

-running the powercontrol script installs git and stuff. somewhere is a clip file to show the additional space.